-elective Courses: 1 unit (select ollowing courses) Units
+Required S from the f Units

 ACTG 277 VITA Advanced 1 unit

 ACTG 278 VITA Supervisory 1 unit

 CS Personal Financial Planning

 This certificate is designed to help students reach two goals:

 - Learn the financial planning skills needed to develop a personal financial plan for one's own benefit. - Provide the background to succeed in the future course work required to sit for the CFP® Board's CFP® Certification Examination.
 For more information about becoming a Certified Financial Planner (CFP®), visit the CFP Board at www.cfp.net.